GlobalSport/state-decorator/README.md

 [![See Debounce demo](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/debounce-v7-i5om2e?file=/src/Debounce.tsx)

-## Recipes
+## Notes

 - If the effects function returns `null`, the side effects, if any, are not executed when the action is called.
-- If not effects function is defined by side effects function is provided, the side effects will be executed when the action is called.
+- If **no** effects function is defined but a side effects function is provided, the side effects will be executed when the action is called.

 ## Cancel action